slatedocs/slate/source/includes/reference/_webhooks.md

 Deactivate a subscription.

-# Events
+## Events

-Events will not contain any personally identifiable information.

-In case first delivery attempt fails, we will try to resend it 3 times consequently.
+Events describe payload that will be sent to your server in a form of a `POST` request.
+They will not contain any personally identifiable information.
+To acknowledge succesfully processed event, make sure your server answers with a status code `200`.
+Otherwise, we will try to resend the notification 3 times consequently.

 ## Test event